 This wasn't Harry's.

-He tried to place the items, but could not.
+He tried to place the items, but couldn't.
 Was this Sherlock's?
 If so, why was he storing an old jumper with cufflinks?
-Those two items did not go well together and Sherlock was quite a sharp dresser.
+Those two items didn't go well together and Sherlock was too snappy a dresser to ever mix that up.

-He pulled the tickets out first, putting the envelope on his knee, then realization set in and he grinned, repressing laughter, suddenly feeling much better.
+He pulled the tickets out first, putting the envelope on his knee, then realization set in and he grinned, repressing sudden laughter.
 John fought the urge to run downstairs and – do something, he wasn't sure what.
-Laughter bubbled in his chest but he swallowed on it, still grinning.

 There were so many times that Sherlock still surprised him, for so many different reasons.

 The tickets were for both of them, travelling from London to Edinburgh and then back again on the train.
 Two tickets for Sherlock Holmes, two tickets for John Watson.
-They were cancelled out, and John had never even considered what had happened to them, never even realized that Sherlock had collected them.
-They had a number of souvenirs and photos from their much belated honeymoon, but somehow, the fact that Sherlock had kept these made John want to laugh and cry at the same time, but in delight and with love.
+They were cancelled, and John had never even considered what had happened to them, never even realized that Sherlock had kept them.
+They had a number of souvenirs and photos from their much belated honeymoon, but somehow, the fact that Sherlock had kept these made it hard to breathe, a great weight of joy pressing on his lungs.

 He kept his eyes on the tickets a moment longer, then put them aside, still smiling broadly, shaking his head.
 He opened the envelope again and pulled out the photo, the smile pausing for a moment, his eyes widening.